devopsguytm/openliberty-tekton/README.md

 * [Configure a Logging mechanism for K8s cluster](#5-logdna-configuration)

-**Tekton Build Task Resources**

-Using Tekton Pipelines involves building the application image inside the OpenShift / Kubernetes cluster.
-For this on OpenShift we use the standard S2I Build task from RedHat and for Kubernetes we use the Kaniko Build task.
+Before you get started, it’s important to understand how the application image is built.
+Using Tekton Pipelines involves building the application image inside the OpenShift/Kubernetes cluster.
+When using OpenShift, you use the standard [S2I Build task](https://github.com/openshift/pipelines-catalog) and for Kubernetes you use the [Kaniko Build task](https://github.com/tektoncd/catalog/tree/master/kaniko).

 * [S2I Build Task from OpenShift Catalog](https://github.com/openshift/pipelines-catalog)